Everyone wants more sales.

 You should also A/B test your ads.

-In the example above, Freshdesk could move their CTA button or change its color to test which version will deliver higher conversions.
+In the second example, Freshdesk could change its CTA button or color to test which version will deliver higher conversions.

 But the key here is to make sure your ads don’t get stale.

 A/B testing will also help ensure your conversion funnel is optimized.

 When a customer clicks on one of your ads, it shouldn’t bring them to the homepage of your website.

 Instead, make sure you send them to a landing page directly connected to the ad they clicked on.

 Here’s an example of an ad from Facebook:

 It’s obvious this post is directed towards men.